Aricg/aricg.github.io/Pandoc/resume.md

 2014-2021
 :    **DevOps/Continous Integration**; The Linux Foundation

-: Developed automations to deliver self-service to the developers of large software collaborations
+: Developed automations to deliver self-service to the developers of large software collaborations (OpenDaylight, ONAP, OPNFV)

     * provided release engineering and system administration for collaborative Projects
     * Created artifact repository